• Skip to primary navigation

 Instructions

-• Mix coconut and masi together.
-Set aside.
+• Mix coconut and masi powder together in a bowl and Set aside.

-• Heat oil in a pan, add garlic and curry leaves.
+• Heat oil in a pan, add garlic and curry leaves, let them fry for a minute.
+Add in onions and cook for couple of minutes.

 • Now take it off the heat and add lemon juice.
 Mix well.